-I'm a storytelling photographer and photojournalist specializing in editorial, portraiture, branding and wedding photography.
+I'm a she/her, storytelling photographer and photojournalist specializing in editorial, portraiture, branding and wedding photography.

-My work has been viewed internationally in publications such as National Geographic, Time, New York Times, Washington Post, People, Huffington Post, Newsweek, Toronto Sun, Boston Globe, Aljazeera, NBC, CBS, CNN, BBC, MSNBC, CBC, Reddit, Buzzfeed, Womans Day, First for Women, The Guardian, The Atlantic, Esquire, International Business Times and many more.
+My work has been viewed internationally in publications such as National Geographic, Time, New York Times, Washington Post, Rolling Stone, NPR, People, LA Times, Huffington Post, Newsweek, Toronto Sun, Boston Globe, Aljazeera, NBC, CBS, CNN, BBC, MSNBC, CBC, Reddit, Buzzfeed, Womans Day, First for Women, The Guardian, The Atlantic, Esquire, International Business Times and many more.